Would you like to complete your teacher training in Dorset?

 In addition to the core programme, there will be opportunities to spend time in one of the 5 special schools in Dorset and explore ways of supporting learners with special educational needs more effectively, and in doing so, creating a powerful learning environment for all children.
 There are also options for placements in the special schools for those who wish to immerse themselves in the world of additional needs.

-To find out more about our programme, come along to one of our drop in sessions at Westfield Arts College (dates tbc) or contact Nichola Chitson or Annie Baddiley for further information on:
+To find out more about our programme, come along to one of our drop in sessions.
+The next one is on 4th October (5 – 7-30pm) at The Thomas Hardye School, Queens Ave, Dorchester DT1 2ET or contact Nichola Chitson or Annie Baddiley for further information on:

 Tel: 01305 833 518